 Scrum masters are the facilitators of scrum, the lightweight agile framework with a focus on time-boxed iterations called sprints.
 As facilitators, scrum masters act as coaches to the rest of the team.
 “Servant leaders” as the Scrum Guide puts it.
 Good scrum masters are committed to the scrum foundation and values, but remain flexible and open to opportunities for the team to improve their workflow.

 Scrum master responsibilities

-In the ideal agile world, the team would manage their own process and tool.
+In the ideal agile world, a team would manage its own processes and tools.
 Yet we’ve found that many teams making the leap to agile often rely on the scrum master as the owner of their process.
 It takes time for responsibility and authority to diffuse through a team.
 In this transformative context, the role can be as lightweight as scheduling the scrum ceremonies or as involved as any other scrum team member.
 Although the Scrum Guide lists how the scrum master serves other scrum roles, this is not an exhaustive list of responsibilities.
 Indeed, we find scrum masters often perform some or all of the following, not all of which are defined by scrum: